 Is public transportation in Thailand safe?

-When it comes to public transportation in Thailand, you’re going to have a lot of options – especially in the capital, Bangkok.
+When it comes to public transportation in Thailand, you’re going to have a lot of options – especially when visiting Bangkok.
 Here you can basically take your pick of the bus, the BTS (Skytrain) or the MRT (metro).

 About the only danger that you’ll have to worry about on either the MRT or BTS is getting lost.
 The city buses, in particular, are often crowded and it’s not easy to understand the routes.
 That’s about the only risk.